This online resource is a great starting point for how to cite sources in the most commonly used styles.

 Chicago Style refers to two different citation styles.
 Please ask your instructor which version to use.
 Note that "Turabian Style" is very similar to Chicago Style, with a few minor differences.

-The Humanities version (often used in Art, History, and Religion) involves footnotes and a bibliography.
+The Humanities, or Notes/Bibliography version (often used in Art, History, and Religion) involves footnotes and a bibliography.

 The Author-Date version (often preferred in the social sciences) involves in-text citations and a reference list.